Slimebro1231/Physics/ModernPhysics.md

 ---

 Super hard unit to think about, but there are no calculations that we need!
 Which is a good thing to be fair.
-There is going to be **8-10 questions multiple choice** on the test, which are all conceptual, that we are going to predict.
+There is going to be **8-10 questions multiple choice** on the test, all of which are all conceptual, that we are going to predict.

 - [The special theory of relativity](#the-special-theory-of-relativity)